aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/custom-views/_index.md

 ---
-title: "How to Create View: Custom MS Project Views in Aspose.Tasks"
+title: "How to Create View - Custom MS Project Views in Aspose.Tasks"
 linktitle: Custom Views in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: "Learn how to create view in Aspose.Tasks for Java, including how to save project view and set view properties.
 Enhance project management efficiency with tailored custom MS Project views."